Federal and State Financial Aid

 COVID-19 Emergency Relief Grant for Adult Students

 Emergency assistance grants were made available to Meridian students as part of the Higher Education Emergency Relief Funding.
 These grants were made available to our adult students that have been economically impacted and have incurred financial hardship by the disruption of campus operations due to the COVID-19 pandemic.
-Read more and apply here.
+For more information and reports, please visit this page.